Mitigation Overview

 - Create family-specific policies using associated filters and mitigation options.

-- Associate multiple RTBH mitigations with the threshold to cover both Ipv4 and Ipv6.
+- Associate multiple RTBH mitigations with the threshold to cover both IPv4 and IPv6.

 Note: This may result in attempted announcements on the wrong BGP sessions.
 Ask Customer Support for assistance.